Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Units
-- Workers can now build roads, which increase movement speed by 50%.
+- Workers can now build roads, which increase movement speed by 25%.
+Roads require Masonry.

 * Upgrades
 - The buttons for upgrades that have already been researched now show up, grayed.